ionic-team/trapeze/packages/website/docs/overview.md

 ---
 title: Overview
 sidebar_label: Overview
+sidebar_position: 1
+slug: /
 ---

-Cap Config is a native iOS and Android project management library, with both a Node.js-based Project API and a configuration-driven experience.
+Trapeze is a native iOS and Android project management utility, with both a configuration-driven tool and a Node.js-based API.
+Trapeze can modify mobile projects for traditional iOS and Android, Ionic/Capacitor, React Native, and Flutter projects (with more planned).

-The Project API abstracts away common iOS and Android project management operations to make it easy to build programatic project automation scripts.

 The Configuration tool uses the Project API under the hood, but works by processing a YAML configuration file that describes various project operations.
 The tool supports using environment variables for easy configuration.